olliejday/portfolio-website/README.md

 ## TODO

 * Check hosted site
-* Make links underline on hover eg. cv / email on about page
 * Index page responsive
     Style Double preview based off of updated single

 * *__\*Can probs host at this points\*__*

-* Make index images links
 * Add hinge clone and uncomment to add development back to nav bar
 * Article page improve styling - eg. colours
 * Scroll animations: about and index bit of movement up and/or fade in on images and text